nazzacode/thesis--reimagining-computer-input/README.md

 > Part II conducts case studies on existing, past and envisioned interface devices.
 > Part III is a project to develop a new high-throughput and high-pervasiveness input device to 1) supersede the keyboard, and 2) be suitable for XR.

-## Details
-Thesis submitted to the University of Edinburgh School of Informatics for the degree of BSc in Computational Cognitive Science 2022.

-_Author_: Nathan Sharp
-_Supervisor_: Antonio Barbalace

-Note that 1) this thesis has received minor updates since the original submission, and 2) it is not possible to compile the pdf perfectly from the `.tex` file alone as there are many missing files: it exists for git diffs, and for those who may wish to contribute edits/commentary here.

 ## Access
 1. Read and contribute publicly via adobe acrobat online: (link at top)